 LulzSec, an underground group also known as Lulz Security, at the time published the names, birth dates, addresses, e-mails, phone numbers and passwords of thousands of people who had entered contests promoted by Sony.

 From a single injection we accessed EVERYTHING, the hacking group said in a statement at the time.
 Why do you put such faith in a company that allows itself to become open to these simple attacks.

-Hackers previously had accessed personal information on 77 million PlayStation Network and Qriocity accounts, the vast majority of which were users in North America and Europe, in what was then the biggest such security breach in history.
+Hackers previously had accessed personal information on 77 million PlayStation Network and Qriocity accounts, 90 percent of which were users in North America and Europe, in what was then the biggest such security breach in history.